 Low sample volume and small cell size

-The small size of the PAS cells enables the measurement of very small gas volume.
+The small size of the PAS cells enables the measurement of very small gas volumes.
 In contrast to conventional methods, the sample volume can be reduced drastically.

 Huge price advantage

 Another advantage is that the PAS is generally cheaper than other gas analysis methods.
-The reason for this are microphones which are less expensive than (infrared) detectors.
+The reason for this are the microphones which are less

 Low amount of drift

 The response of the microphone is extremely stable.
-Therefore the amount of drift is very low and calibration is needed seldom.
+Therefore the drift is very low and calibration is seldom needed.